scylladb/scylladb/docs/cql/service-levels.rst

 ``LIST EFFECTIVE SERVICE LEVEL OF <role>``
 -----------------------------------------------------------

 Actual values of service level's options may come from different service levels, not only from the one user is assigned with.
-This can be achived by assigning one role to another.
+This can be achieved by assigning one role to another.

 For instance:
 There are 2 roles: role1 and role2.
 Role1 is assigned with sl1 (timeout = 2s, workload_type = interactive) and role2 is assigned with sl2 (timeout = 10s, workload_type = batch).